TwoBitMachines/Safire2DCameraDocs/source/modules/user.rst

 position near the edge of the camera.
 The Left, Right, Top, Bottom values are percent values.
 A value of one will result in a distance that is half the width of the camera.
 A value of zero will result in no edge detection.
-Use the Damp value to reduce the speed of the pan edge.
+Use the Scale value to damp or boost the pan edge speed.

 -----------